Crawling technicolor: WW or NG mechanism at fixed points?

 There is extensive theoretical and phenomenological interest in the possibility that $\alpha$ runs to an IR fixed point in non-Abelian gauge theories.
 Investigations of this type should be distinguished according to the manner in which conformal symmetry is realized.

 The WW mode is associated with the \emph{conformal window}, where the signal for a fixed point is the scaling of Green's functions.
-For $N_f$ fermion gauge triplets, WW-mode fixed points are seen in lattice studies~\cite{Appel08,Appel09,Del10,Del14,DeGrand} in the range $9 \lessapprox N_f \leqslant 16.$ The lower edge of the conformal window is thought to lie between $N_f = 8$ and $N_f = 12$, with the value $N_f = 12$ being debated currently \cite{Fod16,Has16}.
-At a WW-mode fixed point $\alphaWW$, massive particles and all types of NG boson are forbidden.
+For $N_f$ fermion gauge triplets, WW-mode fixed points are seen in lattice studies~\cite{Appel08,Appel09,Del10,Del14,DeGrand} in the range $9 \lessapprox N_f \leqslant 16.$ The lower edge of the conformal window is thought to lie between $N_f = 8$ and $N_f = 12$, with the value $N_f = 12$ being debated currently \cite{Lin15,Fod16,Has16}.
+At a WW-mode fixed point $\alphaWW$, massive particles and all types of NG bosons are forbidden.

 The NG mode corresponds to small values of $N_f$ \emph{outside} the conformal window.
-There have been many attempts (reviewed in \cite{Deur16}) to find IR fixed points in this region.
-The signal for this would be either $\alpha$ tending to a constant value $\alphaIR$, or better (given the scheme dependence of $\alpha$), the presence of a light scalar particle (a pseudo-dilaton $\sigma$) with $M_{\sigma}^2$ linearly dependent on the techniquark mass $m_\psi$ as the TC limit $m_\psi \to 0$ is approached.
-Since conformal symmetry is hidden, particle masses and scale condensates such as $\langle\bar{\psi}\psi\rangle_\text{vac}$ can be generated dynamically in the conformal limit $\alpha \rightharpoondown \alphaIR$.
+Much of this article is devoted to explaining why this possibility is so often overlooked.
+In particular, i) the lattice results above are not applicable because Green's functions do not scale at a fixed point in the NG mode (Secs.\ \ref{NGsolutions} and \ref{lattice}), and ii) neither confinement nor dimensional transmutation can be used to prove anything about the IR running of $\alpha$ (Sec.\ \ref{NGsolutions} and Appendix \ref{decouple}).
+Indeed, there have been many attempts (reviewed in Ref.~\cite{Deur16}) to find IR fixed points for small $N_f$, but the outcome is unclear: there is no reliable theory of nonperturbative gauge theory beyond the lattice, and lattice investigations of IR behavior for small $N_f$ are in their infancy.
+The signal for a fixed point in the NG mode would be either $\alpha$ tending to a constant value $\alphaIR$, or better (given the scheme dependence of $\alpha$), the presence of a light scalar particle (a pseudodilaton $\sigma$) with $M_{\sigma}^2$ linearly dependent on the techniquark mass $m_\psi$ as the TC limit $m_\psi \to 0$ is approached.
+Then conformal symmetry is hidden, so particle masses and scale condensates such as \footnote{A misconception that fermion condensates decouple in the IR limit has crept into the literature; reasons why that idea fails are given in Appendix \ref{decouple}.
+Having the chiral condensate act as a scale condensate was proposed for strong interactions in Refs.~\cite{Ell70,Cre70}.
+This was later extended to QCD in chiral-scale perturbation theory \cite{CT1,CT2,CT3}, of which crawling TC is a technicolored analogue.
+Reference~\cite{Golt16} cited \cite{CT1,CT2,CT3} as forerunners for their TC theory, but the IR fixed point considered in Ref.~\cite{Golt16} is actually in the WW mode, as in walking TC. } $\langle\bar{\psi}\psi\rangle_\text{vac}$ can be generated dynamically in the conformal limit $\alpha \rightharpoondown \alphaIR$, as in the left-hand diagram of Fig.\ \ref{fig:beta}.

+The result is a new theoretical possibility which we call ``crawling technicolor''.
+The Higgs boson corresponds to the dilaton of the scaling NG mode at $\alphaIR$.
+Its small mass is due to the proximity of $\alpha$ to $\alphaIR$ at the Standard Model (SM) energy scale, which is IR relative to the TC scale.
+Unlike all other Higgs-boson theories, crawling TC is an expansion about a limit $\dot{D} \to 0$ with $D|\text{vac}\rangle \not= 0$, where $D$ generates dilatations.
+This theory is unique in being an expansion about a genuine scaling limit in the NG mode with a genuine dilaton.
+It has its own phenomenology (Secs.\ \ref{New}--\ref{conclusions}), distinct from all others.